Tbrennan6/IcelandicNow/blog/2024-03-29_conditionals.md

 3. **Segði ég** þér sannleikinn **þyrfti** ég að drepa þig. - (If I told you the truth, I would have to kill you.)

 ## Then and þá?
-"Then" and "Þá" are never necessary in conditional statements.
+*Then* and *Þá* are never necessary in conditional statements.
 They are optional discourse markers.

 1. Ef ég væri sjóræningi **þá** myndi ég eiga skip. - (If I were a pirate, **then** I would own a ship.)
 2. Sé hundurinn stærri **þá** keypti ég hann. - (If the dog were bigger, **then** I would buy him.)